virezox/mech/readme.md

 Download media or send API requests

+## Issues

+During this time I am trying to support myself, so I am requiring payment for all issues.
+That might change at a later date.
+Any issue without payment of at least 9 USD will be closed immediately.
+Payment can be made to the PayPal link on this page, or if you need to use another method, mention that in the issue text.
+For business opportunities, contact me:

+- Email srpen6@gmail.com
+- Discord 89z#4149

 ## How to install?

 This module works with Windows, macOS or Linux.
 Check [the releases][2] first.